9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **Test 003 B**
 When we ran the test without the regulator, we were able to get around 60-65 good shots.

+#### **Intake Design**
+We decided that we would prefer a single motored design over a double motored design.
+One idea for a duel motored design we had was to create tracks with rubber flappers along the sides that lifted the disc through the robot.
+A way to make this design use only one motor is to create longer flappers and replace one track with a wall to prevent the disc from falling out.

+Another idea we found was an intake system using flex wheels that pushed the disc up through the back of the robot and out the top into the launcher.

+### **End of Entry Thoughts**
+We found a lot of valuble information through different tests we ran today.
+Some test results, like Test 002, varied greatly from our original hypothesis.
+We were able to get everything we wanted to do done which allows us to move on tomorrow.
+We plan to continue designing intakes and building a prototype of one or more designs.